 Question: "Is the Shroud of Turin authentic?"

 Answer: The Shroud of Turin is a linen cloth that some believe to have been the cloth that Jesus Christ was buried in.
-Each of the four Gospels mentions Jesus being wrapped and buried in a cloth (Matthew 27:59, Mark 15:46, Luke 23:53, John 19:40).
-The Shroud of Turin was “discovered,” or at least made public, in the 14th century A.D.
-The Shroud of Turin is named for the city that it is kept in—Turin, Italy.
+Each of the three Synoptic Gospels mentions Jesus being wrapped in a cloth when He was taken down from the cross (Matthew 27:59; Mark 15:46; Luke 23:53).
+The Shroud of Turin was “discovered,” or at least made public, in the 14th century AD.
+The Shroud of Turin is named for the city where it is kept, Turin, Italy.

-Here is a webpage that contains some pictures / images of the Shroud of Turin - http://www.shroud.com/examine.htm.
+Here is a webpage that contains some pictures / images of the Shroud of Turin: http://www.shroud.com/examine.htm.
 Upon examination, the Shroud of Turin appears to be that of a man who was crucified.
 There are markings in the hands and feet that are consistent with the wounds inflicted by crucifixion.
-There also appear to be wounds similar to what is described in Jesus’ torture, around the head, back, and legs.
+There also appear to be wounds indicative of torture similar to what is described in the Gospels, around the head, back, and legs.

 Is the Shroud of Turin truly the cloth Jesus Christ was buried in?
 There is much debate on the authenticity of the Shroud of Turin.
 Some are absolutely convinced that it is the burial cloth of Christ.
 Others believe it to a fabrication or a work of art.
-There have been some dating tests that date the Shroud of Turin to the 10th century B.C. or later.
-Other tests have found spores / pollens that are common to Israel and that could be dated to the 1st century A.D.
+There have been some dating tests that date the Shroud of Turin to the 10th century BC or later.
+Other tests have found pollen spores that are common to Israel and that could be dated to the 1st century AD.
 But there is no conclusive date either way.